Sjord/Sjord.github.io/_posts/2016-03-28-combining-csrf-with-timing-attacks.md

 ![Searching for Contoso shows a higher average time to load](/images/merger-timing-graph.png)

+Since the time difference is so small and depends on the specific JSPWiki configuration, this attack would be hard to reproduce in a real-world scenario.
+Furthermore, JSPWiki's security model is to protect the page contents, not the page titles.
+The developers of JSPWiki decided that they would not consider this timing attack a security vulnerability.

 ## Conclusion

 It is possible to detect timing differences using forged requests.
 There are several requirements for an application to be vulnerable: